 The ‘budget’ option had big signs offering rooms for 30GEL, however, we saw the signs have recently been changed to 50GEL.
 These rooms were much more rundown but in the end it’s just sulphur water so if you’re on a budget you could give it a go.
 However, the cheapest rooms at Orbeliani are much nicer and no more expensive.

-How much does it cost to visit the Tbilisi sulphur baths?
+How much do the Tbilisi sulphur baths cost?

 Luxury room for one hour: 100-120GEL